mozzherina/ontouml-vp-plugin/README.md

 This project contains a [Visual Paradigm](https://www.visual-paradigm.com/) plugin that enables the development of OntoUML models.

-This project is defined under the umbrella of the [OntoUML Server](https://github.com/OntoUML/ontouml-server) project and is currently a proof of concept.
+This project is defined under the umbrella of the [OntoUML Server](https://github.com/OntoUML/ontouml-server) and [ExpO](https://w3id.org/ExpO/github) projects and is currently a proof of concept.

 If you are interested to know more, feel free to open an issue to provide feedback on the project or reach our team members for more specific cases: